-For its third ‘innovator challenge’, the Catapult sought to find digital and data-focused SMEs working on solutions that could help create the smarter, more flexible energy system needed to achieve net zero carbon emissions.
+For its 3rd ‘innovator challenge’, the Catapult sought to find digital and data-focused SMEs working on solutions that could help create the smarter, more flexible energy system needed to achieve net zero carbon emissions.

 The firms will receive specialist business support from both the Catapult’s in-house technical services, tools and expertise, as well as from its network of around 40 businesses to speed up the process of either getting their product to market or scaling up.

-“We set up the ISP to give energy-focussed SMEs with high growth potential the chance to benefit from the Catapult’s advanced range of tools, assets and capabilities, as well as our network of 40 firms who are on hand to provide wider support on a range of areas key to any growing business.
+“We set up the Energy Launchpad to give energy-focussed SMEs with high growth potential the chance to benefit from the Catapult’s advanced range of tools, assets and capabilities, as well as our network of 40 firms who are on hand to provide wider support on a range of areas key to any growing business.